 The makeup trends for 2022 are a tale of two extremes: either just a little bit of makeup applied artfully or piles of glitter and shine.
 Here are six new beauty trends you can master with products you already own.

 - Black Liner Redux

 It may have taken you months to perfect, but consider leaving your black cat eyeliner behind in 2021.
 This year’s go-to liner look is all about black pencil liner traced along your inner waterlines.
 Yes, it’s the look you wore all throughout middle school—but this time, you have the edge to pull it off.

 - Glossy Lids

 There’s more than one way to shine, and it doesn’t involve highlighter or glitter.
-Glossy eyelids, long a staple of editorial shoots, is now wearable IRL.
-You can buy dedicated eye glosses from brands like M.A.C. and Kevyn Aucoin, or you just sweep some lip gloss over your favorite shadow to get a similar effect.
+Glossy eyelids, long a staple of editorial shoots, are now wearable IRL.
+You can buy dedicated eye glosses from brands like M.A.C. and Kevyn Aucoin, or you sweep some lip gloss over your favorite shadow to get a similar effect.

 - Totally ’80s

 Frosty blue shadow, colorful blush, poofy hair—all these signifiers of ’80s beauty are making a comeback.